pekrau/kth_report/README.md

 # kth_report

-Produce aggregate files and plots for the yearly SciLifeLab report to KTH.
+Produce merged files and plots for the yearly SciLifeLab report to KTH.
 For both facility and fellows data.